An ebuild is a

 |(no suffix)||Normal release|

-Any of these suffixes may be followed by a non-zero positive integer.
+Any of these suffixes may be followed by an unsigned integer.

 These suffixes can be chained together and will be processed iteratively.
 To give some examples (the following list is from lowest version to highest):

 No integer part of the version may be longer than 18 digits.

 Finally, version may have a Gentoo revision number in the form